glest/glest-source/CONTRIBUTING.md

 one time, but it's recommended that beginners only work on one patch at a time.

 ### Syncing ###
-Periodically, especially before starting a new patch, you'll need the sync your repo with the remote upstream.
+Periodically, especially before starting a new patch, you'll need to sync your repo with the remote upstream.
 GitHub has instructions for doing this:

 1. [Configuring a remote for a fork](https://help.github.com/articles/configuring-a-remote-for-a-fork/)